 Balancing safety, security and efficiency

-We know that positive rider experiences are built on a solid foundation of safety, security and efficiency.
+We know that positive rider experiences are built on a solid safety, security and efficiency foundation.

 Safety hinges on the ability to prevent crowds before they form.
 Security relies on having a clear view of potential problems.
 And efficiency is only achieved when operators have a clear understanding of demand to plan resources and services accurately.